Getting Started with Zero Trust Access Management Trust Begins with Secure Identity

 The GitLab security team is currently evaluating endpoint management solutions, including Okta device trust.
 “We’re getting to the point where we can control those assets better,” says Wise.
 They’re also looking at Okta Workflows, to achieve the next level of lifecycle efficiencies

-As they proceed, the team is moving toward centralizing all user and group profiles in Universal Directory.
+As they proceed, the team is moving toward centralising all user and group profiles in Universal Directory.
 “We’ve never had a server farm where we run Microsoft Active Directory or LDAP,” says Peter Kaldis, IT manager at GitLab.
 “More and more, Okta is our directory for everything.”

 Getting Started with Zero Trust 14